Rohingya repatriation looking like pipe dream

 "The UN can make a global call on this instead of pushing Bangladesh to take the responsibility," he said.

-There are about a million Rohingyas in the camps in Cox's Bazar, with yearly births of 30,000.
+There are about one million Rohingyas in the camps in Cox's Bazar, with yearly births of 30,000.

-Rohingya repatriation could not be possible, even under a tripartite initiative led by China, as Rohingya were not convinced by the guarantee of safety and citizenship in Rakhine State.
+Rohingya repatriation could not be possible, even under a tripartite initiative led by China, as Rohingya were not convinced by the guarantee of safety and citizenship in Rakhine.

 The NUG, the Myanmar government in exile since 2021, had pledged citizenship and recognition of Rohingya as an ethnic group of Myanmar.
 However, analysts expect the AA to have stronger autonomy even if Myanmar becomes a federal democracy.

-Also, the AA thinks Rohingya are outsiders, so it will be difficult to continue repatriation efforts under the AA controlling the Rakhine state.
+Also, the AA thinks Rohingya are outsiders, so it will be difficult to continue repatriation efforts if the AA controls the Rakhine state.

 Foreign Minister Hasan Mahmud said repatriation of the Rohingya under the present conditions in Rakhine is not possible in the near future.
 However, the government will continue to engage the international community in Rohingya repatriation.